Blog

 If you only have one credit card, you may need to work hard to stay beneath this threshold.
 But that doesn't mean it's impossible.
 BILL's Spend & Expense will help you make fast, automatic payments, which can keep your balance low.
 You can also open a second credit card to help you distribute your total credit card balance across multiple providers.

-Credit lines from $1,000-5M* with BILL Divvy Corporate Card
+Credit lines from $1,000-5M* with BILL Divvy Card

 Businesses can rely on a credit card account that scales with your company.
 With no annual fees, flexible rewards, and access to virtual cards, BILL offers a solution that streamlines and improves the way you do business.
-Learn more today about how BILL can increase your credit limit through the BILL Divvy corporate card.
+Learn more today about how BILL can increase your credit limit through the BILL Divvy Card.

 *Credit lines and the advertised range are not guaranteed and will be determined upon application approval.